lunaryorn/vscode-hlint/README.md

 [Haskell Linter](https://github.com/hoovercj/vscode-haskell-linter).

-I wrote this extension because the above does not currently work with Hlint 2, and I found the implementation overly verbose and clumsy when trying to address the issue.
-If I may say this extension has the better code: Less mutable state, much simpler implementation, and better documentation :blush:  It also uses `refactor` to apply hlint suggestions instead of text replacement.
+I wrote this extension because the above does not currently work with HLint 2, and I found the implementation overly verbose and clumsy when trying to address the issue.
+If I may say this extension has the better code: Less mutable state, much simpler implementation, and better documentation :blush:  It also uses `refactor` to apply HLint suggestions instead of text replacement.

 On the other hand this extension doesn't lint while you're typing, but only when the document is saved which suits me just fine :)